JanaRubiano/Repo-4/README.md

 3. A whole number x for storing a variable of a loop.
 4. A second whole number divisor for another loop.

 The algorithm starts a first loop that goes from 1=x to n, and then makes another loop from divisor = 2 to the integer equal or right below the square root of x.
-It check if the module of x/divisor equals 0, if this is the case it appends it to the list.
+It checks if the module of x/divisor equals 0, if this is the case it appends it to the list.
 After checking the other modules, it exits the loop and checks if the list is empty.
 An empty list means that the number is prime because there were no divisors diferent from 1 and the number itself.
 If the condition is met, the number is printed and the loop starts again.

 ##### Below is the pseudocode for finding prime numbers.